Menu

 Do baby skincare products contain microplastics - product safety

-Do baby skincare products contain microplastics?
+Can baby skincare products contain plastic additives or microplastics?

 Based on 2 peer-reviewed studiesbaby